nollenr/global-table-performance/results_readout.md

 Between 50ms sleep time and 40ms sleep time for writes the impact to the readers is very dramatic.
 The read latencies basically double when when the sleep time decreases between 50ms and 40ms.

-What we need to take notice of, is the "MAX Latencies" on the graph above.
-The average latencies mask the MAX Latencies that the readers experience when waiting for the writer to complete work.
-As the readers hit more and more contention from the readers, the average does increase.
+What we need to take notice of, is the "MAX Read Latencies" on the graph above.
+The average read latencies mask the MAX read Latencies that the readers experience when waiting for the writer to complete work.
+As the readers hit more and more contention from the writer, the average does increase.

 There is a lot of information on the graph making it difficult to interpret.